 Artist workshops will be held with Liz Zanis, on May 22nd, 3-5pm, and with Travis LeRoy Southworth, on June 12th, 3-5pm.

 The works in Get on the Block explore social and self-conscious motivations and anxieties surrounding art production and display.
 Through sincere humor, humility and coy absurdity, these artists confront what critic Jan Verwoert has termed “the pressure to perform,” the expectation that artists and cultural producers present only absolute, correct assertions with the “genius-like” promise of positive results.
 In contrast, these works offer open-ended proposals or temporary conclusions, rendering suspect the desire and criteria for defining success or failure.

 Autobiographic works consider the conditions for their creation and the artist’s interior life as a similar workspace, exposing the labor of production as an intrinsic result of their everyday experience.
 Liz Zanis‘ miniature facsimiles of commonplace objects such as wrapped floral bouquets, train tickets and phone books reflect upon and speak to anxieties regarding personal or public perception and exchange.
 Dirty laundry and the grid appear as equals in a hierarchy of categorical terms in Julianne Ahn‘s labor and time intensive works, referencing the intimate mania of art making and domestic life, the physical minutia of one realm is allowed to populate the other.
 Emulating the work of work, Travis LeRoy Southworth‘s spit-wad accumulations embody a constant churning of thoughts and desire for action, ruminating at once on where to begin and what could determine an end.

-authority and reconsidering the definitions of emotional, intellectual and physical boundaries, these works fuse these spaces to propose a more unified and fluid concept of making.
+If the idea of the studio distinguishes a place for art-work, or production with the goal of display, then viewing one’s labor as play becomes a radical gesture.
+Subverting the anticipation of the artist as authority and reconsidering the definitions of emotional, intellectual and physical boundaries, these works fuse these spaces to propose a more unified and fluid concept of making.

 Camel Art Space is an Artist operated exhibition Space with a focus on current issues in art within a not for profit work frame, is a member of Williamsburg Gallery Association and is participating in 2:nd Friday Art Walk.